 'Most hand sanitisers including those alcohol based can be helpful as they have antiviral properties as well, but they should never be a substitute for good-old fashioned hand washing,' says Dr Tomar, adding: 'To stay protected, regularly wash your hands with soap for around 20 seconds – that’s 'Happy Birthday' twice or the chorus of 'Stayin’ Alive' once.'

-On a serious note, though, it's now more important than ever to follow expert advice.
+Finally, it's now more important than ever to follow expert advice.
 If you feel the slightest onset of any symptoms, don't take yourself to the gym out of guilt or determination – you could be a risk to others, and your own health.

 If you're concerned about any ill health (coronavirus symptoms are a cough, a high temperature and shortness of breath) call NHS 111 or use the online coronavirus service to seek medical advice.
 Dr Ravi Tomar is a GP at Portland Medical.